Department of Tourism in Xàbia offers a way to

 access the town's monuments and coastal attractions

-without leaving home through its website.
-The current
+without leaving home through its website using Virtual Tours and

 360° photographs as well as a number of audio guides